 Chatfuel provides a wide variety of elements to build your own chatbot.
-In fact, they only lack on one point: Attachments.
+In fact, they only lack on two points: Attachments & Location sharing.
 In total, the total of chatbot elements is quite good, they got almost all the chatbot elements.
 Good job!

 - Gallery (Horizontal list)

 - Quick Replies